jacobc2700/flexer/README.md

 ### React & Concurrently:

-- Run `npx create-react-app client` to create a new React app.
+- Run `npx create-react-app client` to create a new React app which will be stored in a folder named `client`.
 - Added a proxy to the package.json file in the client-side folder, for axios:
   "proxy": "http://localhost:5000"